Over 100,000 satisfied patients from more than 80 countries

 • Swollen lymph nodes

-For this reason, it’s important to keep up with the treatment your dentist prescribed and use a good crown or filling to protect your tooth.
+This is why it’s important to complete the treatment prescribed by your dentist and protect your tooth with a good crown or filling.

 Frequently Asked Questions About Root Canals and Your Body